wazuh/wazuh-documentation/source/ossec_pci_dss.rst

 What's next
 -----------

-Once you know how OSSEC can help with PCI DSS, we encourage you to move forward and try out ELK integration or the OSSEC Wazuh ruleset, check them on:
+Once you know how OSSEC can help with PCI DSS, we encourage you to move forward and try out ELK integration or the OSSEC Wazuh ruleset, check them out at:

 * :ref:`ELK Stack integration guide <ossec_elk>`
 * :ref:`OSSEC Wazuh Ruleset <ossec_ruleset>`